jbukoski/PotentialNaturalRegeneration/README.md

 1. generate sample points representing the [:cehckbox:] areas that could have regenerated over the same time interval but did not. [point defined on item 2.1 of Boundary for the spatial domain](#boundary-for-the-spatial-domain);
 1. for all the points in 1 & 2, acquire covariate data for each of those coordinates from the various datasets you have compiled (distance to forest, elevation, etc). [**Link to the covariate table**](https://www.dropbox.com/s/10nd7y6yk2y97ef/Environmental%20and%20socioeconomic%20variables_19_07_08.xlsx?dl=0);
 1. use the data from steps 1-3 to create models predicting regeneration potential (will be done by **Hawthorne**);
-1. apply those models back to each of the cells in which regeneration is possible ( :black_square_button: not sure if we have defined that set yet, but it is probably going to be all the pasture and agriculture cells, therefore excluding other natural habitats like grasslands, and water, urban, etc);
+1. :heavy_check_mark: apply those models back to each of the cells in which regeneration is possible ( :black_square_button: not sure if we have defined that set yet, but it is probably going to be all the pasture and agriculture cells, therefore excluding other natural habitats like grasslands, and water, urban, etc);
-:question: **landuse according to IIS layer?**;
+~~:heavy_check_mark: ~~**landuse according to IIS layer?**;~~
+Yes, starting 2015 CCI data converted to 30m excluding natural; landuse cover from CCI;
 1. we then need to perform various summaries of that prediction raster;

 **Hawthorne**:  leading 4;